betajippity/betajippity.github.io/_posts/2021-09-07-neon-vs-sse.md

 However, on both the x86-64 and arm64 systems, I used the same operating system and compilers.
 For all of the results in this post, I'm running on macOS 11.5.2 and I'm compiling using Apple Clang v12.0.5 (which comes with Xcode 12.5.1) for C++ code and ISPC v1.16.1 for ISPC code.

-For the rest of the post, I'll include results for each implementation in the section discussing that implementation, and then include all results together in a [results section](#results) at the end.
+For the rest of the post, I'll include results for each implementation in the section discussing that implementation, and then include all results together in a [results section](#2021-09-07-results) at the end.
 All results were generated by running on a 2019 16 inch MacBook Pro with a Intel Core i7-9750H CPU for x86-64, and on a 2020 M1 Mac Mini for arm64 and Rosetta 2.
 All results were generated by running the test program with 100000 runs per implementation, and I averaged results across 5 runs of the test program after throwing out the highest and lowest result for each implementation to discard outliers.
 The timings reported for each implementation are the average across 100000 runs.

+<div id="2021-09-07-introduction-sse-neon-structs"></div>
-## Defining structs usable with both SSE and Neon
+## Defining Structs Usable with Both SSE and Neon

 Before we dive into the ray-box intersection implementations, I need to introduce and describe the handful of simple structs that the test program uses.
 The most widely used struct in the test program is `FVec4`, which defines a 4-dimensional float vector by simply wrapping around four floats.